 - The meter is factory calibrated prior to shipment to read in milliamps and volts depending on the input selection.
-The calibration equipment is traceable to NIST standards. - Use the Scale menu to scale process inputs (e.g. 4-20 mA).
-A calibrated signal source is not needed to scale the meter. - Use the Calibrate menu to apply a signal from a calibrator or a flowmeter.
+The calibration equipment is traceable to NIST standards. - Use the Scale menu to scale the process input (e.g. 4-20 mA).
+A calibrated signal source is not needed to scale the meter. - Use the Calibrate menu to apply a signal from a calibrator or a flowmeter. - The PD6000 is a single input meter with dual-scale capability.

-The Program menu contains the following menus:
+The Program menu contains the Scale and the Calibrate menus.